-8.9 Chairs and tables are to be:

-- uniform in style and design - hardy and sturdy to resist wind gusts - of metal or quality timber frame construction and not plastic - stackable or foldable for ease of storage and readily removed.

-8.10 Chairs should be 'French Bistro' Rattan type chair, with the colour to be natural, brown or red (as shown in Figure 12).

-8.11 Tables should be 'French Bistro' Rattan type to match the chairs or are to have white tablecloths.
+- 8.9 Chairs and tables are to be: - uniform in style and design - hardy and sturdy to resist wind gusts - of metal or quality timber frame construction and not plastic - stackable or foldable for ease of storage and readily removed. - 8.10 Chairs should be 'French Bistro' Rattan type chair, with the colour to be natural, brown or red (as shown in Figure 12). - 8.11 Tables should be 'French Bistro' Rattan type to match the chairs or are to have white tablecloths.

-8.12 Standing tables are not permitted in this area.

-8.13 Any variations to these specifications are to:

-- respect the heritage setting

-- have the approval of Council's the City's

-Director of City Planning, Development and Transport, and Council's Design Director.
+- 8.12 Standing tables are not permitted in this area. - 8.13 Any variations to these specifications are to: - respect the heritage setting - have the approval of the City's Director of City Planning, Development and Transport.